tajo/ladle/packages/website/blog/2022-03-15-introducing-ladle.md

 ## Next Generation Frontend Tooling ⚡

-There is a shift happening.
+A shift is happening.
 ES modules are now natively supported by all browsers and Node.
 We don't need to bundle our components anymore in order to serve them.
 This is a major slowdown for Storybook and other Webpack based environments.

-Ladle is built around [Vite](https://vitejs.dev/).
-It serves modules directly to the browser and uses fast [esbuild](https://esbuild.github.io/) when bundling is required for dependencies.
+Ladle is built around [Vite](https://vitejs.dev/), which serves modules directly to the browser and uses fast [esbuild](https://esbuild.github.io/) when bundling is required for dependencies.
 It provides the performance leap we were looking for.

 ## Performance Numbers ⏱️

 We used [Base Web](https://baseweb.design/) to benchmark Ladle and latest Storybook v6.4.19.
 Base Web is a complex component library and has about 350 stories.
 The Storybook uses the default bootstrapped settings.
-The test is made on MBP 2018, i7 2.7 GHz.
+The test is made on a 2018 Macbook Pro, i7 2.7 GHz.
 The time is measured in seconds and less is better.

 ![BaseWeb stories compilation time](/img/compilation-time.svg)